ScriptSmith/instamancer/README.md

     // Extract the full amount of information from the API
     fullAPI: boolean,

-    // Use a proxy in chrome to connect to Instagram
+    // Use a proxy in Chrome to connect to Instagram
     proxyURL: string,
 }
 ```